Israel2800/Regex-Tutorial/Develop/gist-template.md

 ## Summary

 In this tutorial we will explain the usage of different components of a regular expression used to match Hex Values.
-The hexadecimal number system, also called base-16 or hex, is a number system that uses 16 unique symbols to represent an specific value, those symbols are 0-9 and a-f.
+The hexadecimal number system, also called base-16 or hex, is a number system that uses 16 unique symbols to represent a specific value, those symbols are 0-9 and a-f.
 This system will be used as a color code to express and match a specific color.
 We will be using the following regex:
 ```
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/
 ```